Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Entry requirements

 You must be employed in a relevant role for a minimum of 30 hours per week.
 As a minimum you should have 3 GCSEs at grade 3 or above.
-If you do not have a grade 4 or above in English and Maths, you will be required to work towards Level 2 Functional Skills in these subjects.
+If you do not have grade 4 or above in English and Maths and you are aged 18 or under at the start of your apprenticeship, you will be required to work towards Level 2 Functional Skills in these subjects.

 What will I study?